Classical Language and Texts: Greek V: Epic (CLA3270)

 ILO: Discipline-specific skills

-- 5. the ability to locate literary texts in their cultural context
+- 5. Locate literary texts in their cultural context

 ILO: Personal and key skills

-- 7. capacity to discuss the content and form of these texts with peers and instructor
+- 7. Discuss the content and form of these texts with peers and instructor

 22 two-hour seminars, with instructor and students exploring closely the Greek texts and their significance.
-Seminars concentrating on important passages taken from texts/fragments, with instructor and students sharing in translation, interpretation and discussion.
+Seminars will concentrate on important passages taken from texts/fragments, with instructor and students sharing in translation, interpretation and discussion.

 Learning activities and teaching methods (given in hours of study time)